About the Regulated Plants Database

 Mir Matin

-Manager, Geospatial, Climate and Infrastructure Analytics Program, UN University
+Manager, Geospatial, Climate and Infrastructure Analytics Program, United Nations University Institute for Water, Environment and Health

 Geospatial solutions, remote sensing, and climate analytics for applications in environmental management and disaster risk reduction.